Understanding Tarot Cards

 3. Skeptical Viewpoint

 Skeptics argue that tarot readings are based on chance and subjective interpretation.
-They believe that any insights gained are a result of the reader’s intuition rather than any mystical power of the cards.
+They believe that any insights gained come from the reader’s intuition.
+They do not attribute it to any mystical power of the cards.

 The Role of Intuition in Tarot Reading